-How to secure an NHS job as an International Junior Doctor
+How to secure an NHS job as an International Resident Doctor

-How to secure an NHS job as an International Junior Doctor
+How to secure an NHS job as an International Resident Doctor

 May 26, 2022.

-Are you looking to secure an NHS job as an International Junior Doctor?
+Are you looking to secure an NHS job as an International Resident Doctor?

-If you’re a Junior Doctor who has trained abroad and is keen on finding work in the UK, finding work as an employed non-training junior grade doctor in an NHS hospital is a great way to start your career here.
+If you’re a Resident Doctor who has trained abroad and is keen on finding work in the UK, finding work as an employed non-training Junior Grade Doctor (also known as a Resident Doctor) in an NHS hospital is a great way to start your career here.
 You’ll also get to experience the NHS first hand, with guidance on how things work.
 But what do you need to do to find, and apply a role?

 Our latest blog explores these questions and more.